 Our affiliate model allows us to quickly and efficiently enter into new and adjacent markets in two ways: (1)partnering with payors and (2) partnering with providers.
-Because our model honors the existing patient-provider relationship, we are able to deploy our care model around existing physicians in a given a market.
+Because our model honors the existing patient-provider relationship, we are able to deploy our care model around existing physicians in a given market.
 By utilizing the local healthcare infrastructure, we can quickly build a network of PCPs to serve the healthcare needs of contracted members.

-Our business development and managed care teams maintain an active pipeline of new partnership opportunities for both providers and payors.
+We maintain an active pipeline of new partnership opportunities for both providers and payors.
 These potential opportunities are developed through significant inbound interest and the deep relationships our team has developed with their more than 20 years of experience in the VBC space and our proactive assessment of expansion markets.
 When choosing a market to enter, we make our decision on a county-by-county basis across the United States.
 We look at various factors including: (i) population size, (ii) payor participants and concentration, (iii) health system participants and concentration, and (iv) competitive landscape.

 When entering a new market, we supplement the existing physician network with local market leadership teams and support infrastructure to drive the improvement in medical cost and quality.
 When entering an adjacent market, we are able to leverage the investments we previously made to have a faster impact on our expanded footprint.
-As of March 31, 2024, we operate in 27 markets, markets being counties, across five states.